MLoughry/sort-typescript-imports/README.md

 * `typescript.extension.sortImports.quoteStyle`: The type of quotation mark to use. `single`(default) or `double`.
 * `typescript.extension.sortImports.sortOnSave`: If set to `true`, imports will be sorted whenever you save a file.
 Default: `false`
 * `typescript.extension.sortImports.omitSemicolon`: If set to `true`, the trailing semicolon will be omitted.
 Default: `false`
+* `typescript.extension.sortImports.enableJavascript`: If set to `true`, the extension will attempt to sort ES6-style imports in Javascript files.
+Default: `false`

 ## Known Issues